BedrockHubIO/BedrockConnect-Serverlist/readme.md

 - Just move it into the *Nukkit/resource_packs/* folder

 #### Geyser:
-- Just move it into the *geyser-spigot/packs* folder
+- Just move it into the *geyser-spigot/packs/* folder

 #### Dragonfly:
-- No documentation about it at the moment!
+- There is currently no documentation available.
 	[Dragonfly Discord](https://discord.gg/NRbJ9Q8zmn)

 ##### How do you make a pull-request?